nomasters/handshake/design-docs/handshake-core.md

 ## Introduction

-Handshake is designed to be an experiment in hashbased and OTP symmetric encrypted communications tool based on in-person initialization of communication so that all future transmissions rely symmetric key cryptography.
-This is primarily a design for out-of-band communication in which communicating parties are worried about potential compromises in asymmetric encryption methodology, CA poisoning, or relying on centralized service providers for communications technology.
+Handshake is designed to be an experiment in hashbased and OTP symmetric encrypted communications.
+The tool is based on in-person initialization of communication so that all future transmissions rely on symmetric key cryptography.
+This is primarily a design for out-of-band communication in which communicating parties aim to mitigate potential compromises in asymmetric encryption methodology such as CA poisoning or reliance on trusted centralized service providers for communications technology.

-Handshake is designed initially to work on IPFS and hashmap, but there are no technical reasons other backends couldn't be supported.
+Handshake is implemented initially using IPFS and hashmap, but there are no technical reasons other backends couldn't be supported.
 In fact, in discussions, the core developers want to encourage a sort of "strategies" approach in which handshake participants might pick and choose tooling that works best for their needs.
-For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like Iota MAM, ethereum smart contracts, and other systems should be able to be incorporated in the future.
+For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like Iota MAM, Ethereum smart contracts, and other systems should be able to be incorporated in the future.

 Unique characteristics of handshake:

 - This isn't meant to be your daily-driver, necessarily, but more a set of tools and patterns that allow back-end agnostic communication patterns between concerned parties.
-- There are no centralized user accounts, no personally identifiable information about the users handled by a third party.
-This is possible, in the initial implementation, because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in [hashmap](https://hashmap.sh) and no authentication is required for public ipfs gateways for message storage.
+- There are no centralized user accounts and no personally identifiable information about the users is handled by any third party.
+This is possible because, in the initial implementation, each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in [hashmap](https://hashmap.sh) and no authentication is required by public IPFS gateways for message storage.
-- encryption keys are never transmitted over the internet.
+- Encryption keys are never transmitted over the Internet.
 This is due to the nature of the initial configuration and device storage.
-- Meta-data about who is involved in the chat is never transmitted over the internet.
+- Meta-data about who is involved in the chat is never transmitted over the Internet.
 - No identity persistence exists across chats.
-New chat specific keys are generated per chat group creation.
-Bob in chat A with Alice has no publicly identifiable relationship to Bob in Chat B with Billy
+New chat-specific keys are generated per chat group creation.
+Bob in chat A with Alice has no publicly identifiable relationship to Bob in Chat B with Alex.

 Here is a scenario for initializing a handshake session:

 - Bob chooses to initiate a new chat group.
 - Alice chooses to join a new chat group.
-- Bob is presented with a couple of basic configuration questions which in turn generates a QR code meant for Alice to scan.
+- Bob is presented with a couple of basic configuration questions which are used to generate a QR code meant for Alice to scan.
 - Alice is prompted to scan the initiator code.
-- Bob and Alice's devices connect and each other and go through the process of sharing keys and configuration data, this includes important out-of-band initiators such as seed data, configuration details, and initial connection keys and signatures
+- Bob's and Alice's devices each connect locally and go through the process of sharing keys and configuration data; this includes important out-of-band initiators such as seed data, configuration details, and initial connection keys and signatures.
-- An initialization message is posted from each device to ensure everything is setup properly
+- An initialization message is posted from each device to ensure everything is setup properly.
-- bob and Alice have successfully setup a new handshake chat group
+- Bob and Alice have successfully setup a new handshake chat group.

 Under the hood this is what is happening:

 - When a new chat is initialized, either as an initiator or a joiner, a set of keys and config files are generated specifically for the chat session.
 No unique info is shared across chats.
-There is no concept of a "user identity" that persists outside of an isolated chat since both parties must meet in person and this tool is designed to be low-knowledge out-of-band encrypted chat tool.
+There is no concept of a "user identity" that persists outside of an isolated chat since both parties must meet in person.
+Handshake is by design a low-knowledge out-of-band encrypted chat tool.
 - In its default configuration, the chat tool uses IPFS public gateways to submit data to the IPFS network and it uses a hashmap gateway to submit a client side encrypted message that references the "latest message" IPFS hash.
-- Bob generates an initial symmetric key, along with the connection info for Alice to connect to, this initial data a json blob encoded into a QR code.
-This includes "strategy" info on how to "mix generated keys" including salt, an offset integer, and mixing strategy.
+- Bob generates an initial symmetric key, along with the connection info for Alice's local connection.
+These initial data consist of a JSON blob encoded into a QR code.
+They include "strategy" info on how to "mix generated keys" including salt, an offset integer, and mixing strategy.
-- When Alice scans the code, the has all the necessary info to start the process of setting up a direct local network exchange with bob.
+- When Alice scans the code, she has all the necessary info to make a direct local network connection for encrypted data exchange with Bob.
-- Alice replies to Bob by encrypting a json payload that includes her her hashmap pubkeys, and 2 lists of randomly generated lookupHash mixins as well as her 32 byte keys mixers.
+- Alice replies to Bob by encrypting a JSON payload that includes her hashmap pubkeys, and 2 lists of randomly generated lookupHash mixins as well as her 32 byte keys mixers.
 - Bob replies with an encrypted payload of his hashmap pubkeys, a list of randomly generated lookupHashes as well as his 32 byte key mixers.
-- Bob and Alice mix their keys using the specified strategy and hashing the results with blake2b256 to generate a new set of keys for Alice's list and Bob's list.
-This allows for both parties to participate in random number generation, but the secrets never travel over the wire (not even on the local network) since the strategy for dividing, offsetting, and salting are transmitted only through the QR code JSON payload
+- Bob and Alice mix their keys using the specified strategy and hash the results with blake2b256 to generate a new set of keys for Alice's list and Bob's list.
+This allows for both parties to participate in random number generation, but the secrets never travel over the wire (not even on the local network) since the strategy for dividing, offsetting, and salting are transmitted only through the QR code JSON payload.
 - Bob posts his first message to handshake by creating a new encrypted message payload and writing it to IPFS.
 This returns an immutable IPFS hash.
 This IPFS hash endpoint URL is then client-side encrypted into a hashmap message that is posted to the hashmap endpoint corresponding to his pubkey that was shared with Alice.
 - Alice does the same.
 - Bob queries Alice's hashmap endpoint to get her message.